Ike & Tina Turner: 1970–1976: Mainstream success

+In February 1972, the Turners officially opened their recording studio, Bolic Sound, to the public.
+The facilities had already been in use for Turner productions since 1970.
+A few months later they released the album Feel Good.
+Nine out of the ten tracks on the album were written by Tina.
+In August, they performed at Nassau County's first major rock festival, Festival of Hope Rockfest, at Roosevelt Raceway to benefit crippled children.
+In October, they performed "It's Gonna Work Out Fine" on The Tonight Show Starring Johnny Carson, which was included on the album Here's Johnny: Magic Moments From the Tonight Show.
+The duo had moderate R&B chart success with the Tina penned "Up in Heah" in 1972 and a cover of Little Richard's "Early One Morning" in 1973.

 In August 1973, they released their hit record "Nutbush City Limits" which was written by Tina.
 It peaked at No. 22 on the Billboard Hot 100 and No. 11 on the R&B chart.
 The single was even more successful in Europe, reaching No. 4 in the UK and No. 1 in Austria.
 It was also a top 5 hit in several other countries.
 On September 1, 1973, the Ike & Tina Turner Revue performed at Monticello Raceway in Monticello, New York, breaking the single-night attendance record with a crowd of 15,313.

 In 1974, the Turners received the Golden European Record Award, the first ever given, for selling more than one million records of "Nutbush City Limits" in Europe.
 Their follow-up singles "Sweet Rhode Island Red" and "Sexy Ida" did well on the R&B chart and in Europe.